 Technologies employed today include tracking technologies such as RFID or barcodes, and transportation vehicles such as forklifts and automated guided vehicles (AGVs).
 Manufacturers are also investing in real-time locating systems (RTLS) to track containers of production material within plants, or the movement of transportation vehicles to optimize the number and routes.
 Through smart glasses, augmented reality supports the picking of goods in warehouses, displaying order information to pickers and guiding them to the right locations.

 While this will improve intralogistics operations, it’s doubtful that these technologies alone will suffice to meet production demand, since they may not be suitable to meet dynamic transport requirements and have limited flexibility for path planning.
 Furthermore, internal transportation of material to production lines is often realized by using the “milk run” concept.
 It comprises a transport network where a single vehicle will pick up input materials at various stations according to a fixed schedule.
-This is contrary to the fact that the supply of production lines is demand-driven, such as by employing a Kanban System.
+This is contrary to the fact that the supply of production lines is demand-driven, such as by employing a kanban system.
 This discrepancy in system logic must be overcome by additional transport capacity, which may be more than is needed from a manufacturing point of view.

-The future: flexible and adaptable intralogistics
+The future: Flexible and adaptable intralogistics

 So, what will it take to create more responsive, flexible and adaptive intralogistics?

 First, simulation will become increasingly important for developing and defining intralogistics planning, control and monitoring mechanisms.
 In addition, the intralogistics structure must transition from centralized, hierarchical organizations to networked and autonomous systems.
 This will enable decentralization and self-contained management of internal material and information flow.
 In addition, new technologies and systems will support further automation and optimization of intralogistics in the future.
-Some of these technologies are:

 1. Intralogistics digital twin